FrankyZone/LuminaLinkFlasher/ReadMe.md

-# Uplaoding SlimeVR Tracker Via ESP Web Tools
+# Flashing SlimeVR Tracker Via ESP Web Tools
 Help you with updating your tracker